For the past 4 years, I’ve spent almost every Sunday waitressing in a basement performance space on Cornelia Street.

-Cornelia Street Cafe opened in 1977 and is closing January 2nd so I thought I’d share some things from my Sundays there.
+Cornelia Street Cafe opened in 1977 and is closing January 2nd (2019), so I thought I’d share some memories from my Sundays there.

 March 5, 2017

-I spilled an entire bottle of pinot noir on someone.
+I spilled an entire bottle of Pinot Noir on a customer.

 April 3 2016